Ashwaq Moharram: Life

-Moharram is married with 2 children.
-In 2016 after working as a doctor for twenty years she was named one of the BBC 100 Women for her achievements.
-She was then living alone in Humaydah as her husband had taken their children to Jordan.
+Moharram trained as a gynecologist.
+She has done humanitarian work in Yemen since the early 2000s.

 Moharram has said of her work: "I'm seeing the same thing I used to watch on TV when the famine unfolded in Somalia.
 I never thought I would see this in Yemen."
 Moharram has worked for numerous international aid organisations, but since 2015 has worked independently, delivering medicine and food in her car, serving as a mobile clinic.
+She has also organized the distribution of food and milk to children in need.

+Moharram has spoken to news media about the need for humanitarian aid in Yemen.

+Awards and recognition

+In 2016, after working as a doctor for twenty years, she was named one of the BBC 100 Women for her achievements.

+In 2021, she was a finalist for the 2021 Aurora Humanitarian prize.